 What causes it: Smooth pipes that don’t bond with clay, backfill that wasn’t compacted, or pipes that have moved because the wall settled.

-What I do: If I’m building new, I avoid pipes through the wall where I can and use a spillway setup that does the job safely.
+How we fix it: If I’m building new, I avoid pipes through the wall where I can and use a spillway setup that does the job safely.
 If there’s already a pipe, I assess it properly.
 Sometimes you can seal around it.
 Sometimes you cut it out and rebuild that section.
 If you ignore piping, you gamble with your whole dam.

 Trees look harmless until they die or get knocked over.
 Then the roots rot and leave channels.
 If the tree is on the wall, it’s even worse.
 Those root channels can run right through your core.
+This is one of the reasons we’re firm on keeping trees off dam walls.

 What it looks like: Leaks that start after a tree dies, after a storm, or after someone clears vegetation.
 You might see a wet area downslope from the tree, or a sink spot where the root ball used to be.